Signed Sealed Delivered (album)

 Signed Sealed Delivered is the fifth studio album by English singer Craig David.
-Released on 29 March 2010, it is his first and only album with Universal Motown.
-The album consists primarily of covers.
-Two of the album's tracks sample hits from the Motown era and give them a modern twist, as demonstrated with the first single from the album, "One More Lie (Standing in the Shadows)", whose chorus samples The Four Tops' 1967 Motown classic "Standing in the Shadows of Love".
-The second is "All Alone Tonight (Stop, Look, Listen)" which samples Diana Ross and Marvin Gaye's version of "Stop, Look, Listen (To Your Heart)".
-The only original song is the album's last track, "This Could Be Love".
+It was released on 29 March 2010 as his only album with Universal Motown.
+Produced by Jerry Abbott and Grant Black, the record primarily consists of cover versions, with two tracks sampling and reinterpreting Motown-era songs in a contemporary style, including "One More Lie (Standing in the Shadows)" and "All Alone Tonight (Stop, Look, Listen)."
+It concludes with the only original song, "This Could Be Love."